lehiart/alexa-yo-nunca-nunca/README.md

 Its a game of questions with two categories.

-In order to work you need to provide add the constants(arrays) with the questions in a constants.js file
+In order to work you need to provide the constants(arrays) with the questions in a constants.js file

 The model is created for Spanish (MX) language.